island-rush/K3Fall2019/README.md

 cd ..
 ```

-Give node extra memory.
-(This command is for 'git bash' terminal, your terminal may have a different syntax)
+Give node extra memory with NODE_OPTIONS env variable.
+(This command may change based on OS / Terminal) (Works with 'Git Bash')
 ```
 export NODE_OPTIONS=--max_old_space_size=4096
 ```
-The 'NODE_OPTIONS' should also be used in production.

 All dependencies should now be installed and you should be able to run the server for local development and testing.